MiloBuwalda/uva-prog-c/20 Lectures/010 Week 1/00 Wednesday.md

   which is represented by the ~.

 * Now to compile our program.
-At the command line, we’ll pass our source code file into a compiler named GCC (GNU Compiler Collection) like so: jharvard@appliance (~/Desktop): gcc hello.c jharvard@appliance (~/Desktop):
+At the command line, we’ll pass our source code file into a compiler named GCC (GNU Compiler Collection) like so:

-6
-Computer Science 50
-Fall 2011
-Scribe Notes
-Week 1 Wednesday: September 7, 2011
-Andrew Sellergren
+      jharvard@appliance (~/Desktop): gcc hello.c
+      jharvard@appliance (~/Desktop):

   The fact that nothing happened when we ran this command is actually a good sign: it means there were no errors in compiling the program.
 Now when we check the contents of our Desktop, we see an extra file has been
   created:

       jharvard@appliance (~/Desktop): ls
       a.out hello.c

-a.out is the default name for a program created by GCC.
-To run it, we’ll simply type its name at the command line: jharvard@appliance (~/Desktop): ./a.out
+  `a.out` is the default name for a program created by GCC.
+To run it, we’ll simply type its name at the command line:

+      jharvard@appliance (~/Desktop): ./a.out
       O hai, world!
       jharvard@appliance (~/Desktop):

   Woohoo, our first program ran!
-Incidentally, the ./ tells Linux to look for the program within our current directory, represented by a dot.
+Incidentally, the `./` tells Linux to look for the program within our current directory, represented by a dot.
 If this were a built-in program in Linux, we wouldn’t need to tell it where to look.

-* a.out isn’t a very descriptive name for our program, so let’s modify our compiler command to name its output more appropriately: jharvard@appliance (~/Desktop): gcc -o hello hello.c The -o is a flag or a switch or an option passed to GCC to tell it the name we’d like it to give to its output, in this case hello.
-Now we can execute the same program by running ./hello.
+* a.out isn’t a very descriptive name for our program, so let’s modify our compiler command to name its output more appropriately:

+      jharvard@appliance (~/Desktop): gcc -o hello hello.c

+  The `-o` is a flag or a switch or an option passed to GCC to tell it the name we’d like it to give to its output, in this case hello.
+Now we can execute the same program by running `./hello`.

 * For the first of many Linux tricks you’ll learn this semester, know that you can press the up and down arrows to scroll through the list of your previously run commands.

 * Remembering which options to execute GCC with every time we run it would be a huge pain.
 Thankfully, there’s another program we can use to compile our code: make.
-We run it like so: jharvard@appliance (~/Desktop): make hello
+We run it like so:

+      jharvard@appliance (~/Desktop): make hello
       make: ‘hello’ is up to date.

-make knows to look for the source code file hello.c and turn it into a program named hello even without being passed any non-standard options.
-It also prints us a user-friendly message telling us that hello doesn’t need to be recompiled because it’s already “up to date.”
+  `make` knows to look for the source code file hello.c and turn it into a program named `hello` even without being passed any non-standard options.
+It also prints us a user-friendly message telling us that `hello` doesn’t need to be recompiled because it’s already “up to date.”

-* If we want to recompile hello anyway, we need to remove the previous output.
-We do this with the rm command:
+* If we want to recompile `hello` anyway, we need to remove the previous output.
+We do this with the `rm` command:

-7
-Computer Science 50
-Fall 2011
-Scribe Notes
-jharvard@appliance
+      jharvard@appliance (~/Desktop): rm hello a.out
-rm: remove regular
+      rm: remove regular file ‘hello’? y
-rm: remove regular
+      rm: remove regular file ‘a.out’? y
-jharvard@appliance
+      jharvard@appliance (~/Desktop): ls
       hello.c

-Week 1 Wednesday: September 7, 2011
-Andrew Sellergren
-(~/Desktop): rm hello a.out
-file ‘hello’? y
-file ‘a.out’? y
-(~/Desktop): ls
-rm will prompt us if we really want to delete the files we just specified and when we type y, it will actually remove them.
-Now we have nothing but hello.c left in our Desktop directory.
-When we run make now, we get the following: jharvard@appliance (~/Desktop): make hello gcc -ggdb -std=c99 -Wall -Werror hello.c -lcs50 -lm -o hello As you can see, make is actually running gcc in the background with a few extra options that we’ve told it to pass by default.
+  `rm` will prompt us if we really want to delete the files we just specified and when we type y, it will actually remove them.
+Now we have nothing but `hello.c` left in our Desktop directory.
+When we run `make` now, we get the following:

+      jharvard@appliance (~/Desktop): make hello
+      gcc -ggdb -std=c99 -Wall -Werror hello.c -lcs50 -lm -o hello

+  As you can see, `make` is actually running `gcc` in the background with a few extra options that we’ve told it to pass by default.
 More on these options later.
-As before, we can run ./hello to execute our program.
+As before, we can run `./hello` to execute our program.

 * Question: by convention, directories and executable programs are high- lighted in bold by the ls command.